James McKeen Cattell: Journals

 Cattell was well known for his involvement in creating and editing scientific journals.
 He was so involved in owning and publishing journals, that his research productivity declined.
-He founded the journal Psychological Review in 1894 along with James Mark Baldwin.
-He also acquired the journal Science and, within five years, made it the official publication of the American Association for the Advancement of Science, 1895-1900.
-In 1900, he purchased Popular Science Monthly from D. Appleton & Company.
+Along with James Mark Baldwin, he co-founded the journal Psychological Review.
+He also acquired the journal Science and, within five years of acquiring it, made it the official publication of the American Association for the Advancement of Science.

+In 1900, Cattell purchased Popular Science Monthly from D. Appleton & Company.
 In 1915, the title was purchased from him and became Popular Science.
 He, in turn, founded and edited The Scientific Monthly, which went to the subscribers of the old Popular Science Monthly as a substitute.

 Cattell was the editor of Science for nearly 50 years.
 During that time, he did much to promote psychology as a science by seeing to it that empirical studies in psychology were prominently featured in the journal.
-Regarding his impact on the development of psychology as a science, Ludy T. Benjamin wrote of Cattell's editorship “there is no denying that it significantly enhanced psychology’s visibility and status among the older sciences.”
+On Cattell's editorship of Science, Ludy T. Benjamin wrote "there is no denying that it significantly enhanced psychology’s visibility and status among the older sciences."

 American Men of Science

-Cattell was the first compiler of American Men of Science, in 1906.
-(Despite the name, two women, Grace Andrews and Charlotte Angas Scott, were listed in this first edition of American Men of Science.)
+In 1906, Cattell became the first compiler of American Men of Science.
+Despite the name, two women, Grace Andrews and Charlotte Angas Scott, were listed in this first edition of American Men of Science.

 Skepticism

 Cattell was skeptical of paranormal claims and spiritualism.
-He had dismissed the medium Leonora Piper as a fraud.
+He dismissed Leonora Piper as a fraud.
 He was involved in a debate over Piper with the psychologist William James in the Science journal.
 He took issue with James's support for psychical research.
-In a letter to James he wrote that the "Society for Psychical Research is doing much to injure psychology".
+In a letter to James, Cattell wrote that the "Society for Psychical Research is doing much to injure psychology".

-Family
+Personal life

-He married Josephine Owen, the daughter of an English merchant, in 1888.
-Their seven children got their pre-college educations at home with their parents as instructors.
+Cattell married Josephine Owen, the daughter of an English merchant, in 1888.
+Their seven children obtained their pre-college educations at home with their parents as instructors.
 The whole family shared in Cattell's editorial work.
-One daughter, Psyche Cattell (1893–1989) followed in her father's footsteps, established a small child psychology practice in Lancaster, Pennsylvania and developed tests to assess the intelligence of infants.
+One daughter, Psyche Cattell (1893–1989), followed in her father's footsteps, establishing a small child psychology practice in Lancaster, Pennsylvania, and developing tests to assess the intelligence of infants.

 Death

-Cattell died at Lancaster General Hospital in Lancaster, Pennsylvania on January 20, 1944.
+Cattell died at Lancaster General Hospital in Lancaster, Pennsylvania, on January 20, 1944, at age 83.

+Legacy

+The main street in the College Hill neighborhood of Easton, Pennsylvania, home to Lafayette College, Cattell's alma mater, is named after Cattell.